-Figure 4 Market share of the mutual/cooperative insurance sector (2007-2015)
+Figure 3 Market share of mutual/cooperative insurance companies (2015)

 Data on employment levels were only available for one of the mutual/cooperative insurers in Lithuania, which had a total of 332 employees in 2015.

 There were no data available on the number of members/policyholders of mutual/cooperative insurers in Lithuania.